What is Scenario Writing?

 Scenarios are read and scored by experienced evaluators who consider the following elements: creative thinking, futuristic thinking, idea development, style/voice, character development, mechanics/structure, and topic related research.
 Authentic evaluation and feedback is provided.
 See "Evaluation Guidelines for International Scenario Writing Competition" for more information.

-How does one register for Scenario Writing?
+How do you register for Scenario Writing?

 Each Affiliate Program of FPSPI determines its own processes and fees for registration and entries.
-Mentoring where the Scenario Writing component is not offered is done through FPSPI. (firstname.lastname@example.org)

-Scenario Writer Champions Book
+International Scenario Writing Champions Book